Skip to main content

 DataflowIncludes Hadoop, Kafka, Druid, and Superset

-- Collects data using Kafka and analyzes it using Druid and Superset
+- Data is collected via Kafka and analyzed using Druid and Superset

 Cluster availability types

-To ensure operational stability, cluster availability is categorized into Standard (Single) and High Availability (HA) types.
+To ensure operational stability, availability types include Standard (Single) and High Availability (HA).

 Standard (Single)Composed of one master node and multiple worker nodes